-If you’ve been diagnosed with CIRS, a first key step is eliminating troublesome biotoxins in your environment to nip the trigger for your symptoms in the bud.
-In a home or workplace, the biotoxin you’ll most likely come into contact with is mycotoxins from mold.
+If you’ve been diagnosed with CIRS, a first key step is eliminating troublesome mold and biotoxins in your environment to nip the trigger for your symptoms in the bud.
+“The solution to a mold problem is avoiding it as best you can,” advises Dr. Rawls.

 If you know or suspect you’re contending with mold, the best course of action is to consult with a professional to safely remove or remediate it — tackling it on your own increases your exposure and often leads to a worsening of symptoms.
-In addition to selecting a professional you can trust, here are some things you can do on your own:
+In addition to selecting a professional you can trust, here are some things you can try:

 - Use a HEPA air purifier in the areas of your home where you spend the most time.
 The bedroom is a good place to start.